MorganKryze/ConsoleAppVisuals/docs/articles/index.md

+---
+title: Presentation
+author: Yann M. Vidamment (MorganKryze)
+description: On this section, you will find articles related to the use of the ConsoleAppVisuals library and general articles for C# projects.
+keywords: c#, documentation, presentation ms.author: Yann M. Vidamment (MorganKryze) ms.date: 03/28/2024 ms.topic: quickstart
+ms.service: ConsoleAppVisuals
+---

 # Presentation

 On this section, you will find articles related to the use of the ConsoleAppVisuals library and general articles for C# projects.